msikma/mdrwishlist/readme.md

 **A script that returns an optimized shopping list for Mandarake**

 You need a cookies file.
-Put it in `~/.mdrwishlist/cookies.txt`.
+Put it in `~/.config/mdrwishlist/cookies.txt`.

 An explanation will come later.
+Or maybe never.

 ## Copyright